pvcraven/arcade_book/source/labs/lab_03_function_drawing/function_drawing.rst

 Incorporate the following items:

+* Start with the same PyCharm project you used for Lab 01 and Lab 02.
+Create a new folder for Lab 03.
+Feel free to use any code from Lab 02 you want, just copy it across.
+Do not create a new repository.
+Do not create a new code branch.
+Just create a directory for Lab 3.
+Make sure it is not inside of th folders for Lab 01 or Lab 02.
 * Create three functions that draw something.
 (15 pts total, up to 5 pts per function)